bueler/fluid-solid-seminar/index.md

 | 10 Apr |       |  |  |  |
 | 17 Apr |       |  |  |  |
 | 24 Apr |       |  |  |  |

+### Github repo with codes and slides

+The Github repo is [github.com/bueler/fluid-solid-seminar](https://github.com/bueler/fluid-solid-seminar).
+It contains this Jekyll website, and a `slides/` folder, and codes in `py/` etc. folders.